kabanero-io/kabanero-pipelines/README.md

 oc apply -f <collection-name>-pipeline-resources.yaml
 ```

-### Activate the tasks & pipelines
+### Activate the tasks and pipelines
-The installations will activate the featured collections should have activated the tasks and pipelines already.
-If you are creating a new task or pipeline, activate them manually
+The installations will activate the featured collections and should have activated the tasks and pipelines already.
+If you are creating a new task or pipeline, activate them manually.

 ```
 oc apply -f <task.yaml>